freemjstudio/freemjstudio/README.md

 ### Hallo! 👋 :smile_cat:

-I'm studying computer science in Chungang University.
+I'm studying computer science in Chung-ang University.
 Currently, I'm using South Korea's wi-fi but I wish I can work abroad in the near future! 🐻

 I like